lookageek/ansible-role-elasticsearch/README.md

 Whether to allow inline scripting against ElasticSearch.
 You should read the following link as there are possible security implications for enabling these options: [Enable Dynamic Scripting](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-security.html).
 Available options include: `true` and `false`.

+    elasticsearch_custom_storage_enabled: false

+Whether indexes need to stored into a separate path, like an EBS volume.

+    elasticsearch_custom_storage_path: "/data/es-indexes"

+Path where indexes have to be stored, if `yes` for previous variable

+    elasticsearch_lock_heap: "false"

+Whether locking heap memory allocated on JVM before starting Elasticsearch

+    environment:
+      ES_JAVA_OPTS: "-Xms2g -Xmx2g"

+Set `ES_JAVA_OPTS` environment variable in the play before starting Elasticsearch to specify how much heap memory you need Elasticsearch to have.
+It should not be more than half of machine's total memory.

 ## License

 MIT / BSD